kytos/documentation/README.rst

 library was built.
-After some time stalled, the development took off earlier 2016, when a team of developers from the São Paulo State university  was assembled with the mission of presenting a prototype of such controller at the 2016 Super Computing convention.
+After some time stalled, the development took off earlier 2016, when a team of developers from the São Paulo State university  was assembled with the mission of presenting a prototype of such controller at the 2016 Super Computing convention following a long trandition of collaborations between the São Paulo State University, Caltech and CERN on high-bandwidth demonstrations.

-In less than a year a new library was built, following a strict free open source software philosophy in mind.
+In less than a year a new library was built, following a strictly free open source software philosophy.
 Also, a new controller and a basic set of network applications know as NApps was developed.
 During the SC'16, we were able to orchestrate traffic of 100Gbps installing the flows needed to create a circuit between sender and receiver machines.

 [text here]